udexon/EMYL/Phos_Examples.md

 The Forth programming language is perhaps the oldest, well developed and most popular stack machine focused programming language.
 We have extended the Forth programming language to create ___Phos stack machine shell___ that can be implemented in any known high level programming language.

+Although many tutorials and reference materials for Forth exist, they are perhaps too focused on stack machine that programmers of modern programming language find them difficult to grasp.
+As such, this project is created specifically to introduce stack machine programming from the perspectives of modern programming languages to a wider audience, from six years olds to sixty years olds, quite literally, as we believe the Reverse Polish Notation that forms the foundation of Forth and Phos, is such a wonderful and elegant syntax that can serve as the unifying script to bridge programming languages as well as mathematics.

 #### Phos JavaScript

 1. Open http://phos.epizy.com/smashlet/?i=1